ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Using C++ Models with Qt Quick Views.rst

         QQmlContext *ctxt = view.rootContext();
         ctxt->setContextProperty("myModel", QVariant::fromValue(dataList));

 The complete source code for this example is available in `examples/quick/models/stringlistmodel </sdk/apps/qml/QtQuick/models-stringlistmodel/>`_  within the Qt install directory.

 **Note:** There is no way for the view to know that the contents of a QStringList have changed.
 If the QStringList changes, it will be necessary to reset the model by calling QQmlContext::setContextProperty() again.

-.. rubric:: QObjectList-based model
-   :name: qobjectlist-based-model

 A list of QObject\* values can also be used as a model.
 A QList<QObject\*> provides the properties of the objects in the list as roles.

 The following application creates a ``DataObject`` class with Q\_PROPERTY values that will be accessible as named roles when a QList<DataObject\*> is exposed to QML:

 .. code:: cpp